La Venta: Religion and ideology

 Structures at La Venta show that "various architectural-sculptural canons were firmly established—canons that were, in essence, used in civic-ceremonial constructions throughout the cultural history of ancient Middle America."
 In other words, most of what we know about the Olmec, from La Venta, comes from the architecture and artifacts left behind and from these clues it can be discerned that Maya and Aztec culture and ideology was heavily influenced by the Olmec "mother culture."

 There is a definite connection between animals and spirituality among the Olmec, especially with animal characteristics combined with human features.
 This is represented in Olmec "art" and those with elite status would have worn elaborate headdresses of feathers and other animal forms.
-Ocean creatures were also sacred to the Olmec—Pohl (2005) found shark teeth and sting ray remains at feasting sites at San Andres and it is clear that those at La Venta shared in the same ideology.
+Ocean creatures were also sacred to the Olmec.
+In 2005, Mary Pohl found shark teeth and sting ray remains at feasting sites at San Andres and it is clear that those at La Venta shared in the same ideology.
 "Zoomorphic forms reference sharks and birds, and both collections contain representations of the quincunx symbol, a conceptualization of the cosmos in Mesoamerican thought."

 "Given the lack of written documents in Formative Mesoamerica, there is no foolproof strategy for interpreting Olmec visual culture."
 However, it is almost certain that the Olmec had some form of a writing system that utilized symbols, as evidenced in the cylinder seal and other forms of writing found at nearby elite-center, San Andres.

 Agriculture and economy

 The wild flora and fauna greatly varied at La Venta and mostly consisted of seafood, deer, and a variety of small animals, as well as many wild plants.
 The only animals domesticated by the Olmec were dogs and, therefore, La Venta and surrounding areas largely depended on wild game.
 However, the rich, alluvial soil along the river banks allowed for multiple harvests every year and the land, in general, was quite bountiful.
 "Evidence has been found for corn (Zea mais) of teosinte size associated with ceramic material dated to 1750 BCE."
-Maize was the primary domesticated food source and Seinfeld's (2007) study of feasting at the nearby sub-city of San Andres uncovered likely maize use in beverages, as well as cocoa.
+Maize was the primary domesticated food source and Daniel Seinfeld's 2007 study of feasting at the nearby sub-city of San Andres uncovered likely maize use in beverages, as well as cocoa.

 Basalt rock was brought in from the Tuxtla Mountains to make stone monuments.
 Whether or not this is an example of trade with another culture is uncertain.
 La Venta had a strong concentration of specialized craftsmen and so it is entirely possible that more goods were exported than imported.
 This local exchange, and the resulting relationship system, is important, though, because it increased and consolidated the power of the elites with luxury goods and feasting foods like cacao and maize beer.
 "Participation in regional and long-distance exchange networks provided the La Venta ruling elite with a significant source of legitimizing power."